Son-Rise in Action

 When children cry and whine to get what they want, the usual adult response is to run and please them so the tantrum stops.
 This simply reinforces the idea that crying and whining are very effective ways of communication.
 So in Son-Rise, we attempt to communicate the opposite message by granting things very fast and enthusiastically when language is used as a request, and becoming slow and a little dumb when crying is the main way of communication.

 We don’t want to ignore crying because our children are making an effort to communicate even through this less desired way, so we want to acknowledge any way of communication by always being loving and helpful; we just become a little slow, so in the end they understand that they get things much faster when they use words.
-Moments like these are not easy for me — witnessing his desperation while stopping myself from helping him immediately is a little taxing.
+Moments like these are not easy for me; witnessing his desperation while stopping myself from helping him immediately is a little taxing.
 Here’s one of those moments:

 Inspiring to grow

-When children are motivated and interacting, it’s the time to challenge them to grow.
+When children are motivated and interacting, it’s the time to invite them to grow.
 So far, I’ve done very little of this — perhaps because Joaquin’s interactive attention span is short; perhaps because sometimes I don’t know what to do.
-Anyway, during this game I came up with a completely unplanned idea that not only changed the game a little bit (good to keep it going and to encourage flexibility), but also gave me a chance to request something new from him.
+But during this game I came up with a completely unplanned idea that not only changed the game a little bit (good to keep it going and to encourage flexibility), but also gave me a chance to request something new from him.

 Bonding through acceptance